Security, Questions, & Concerns

 You can ask to have your concern reviewed by the regional manager or department manager if you are not satisfied at the branch level.
 Ask the branch supervisor or branch manager how to contact the appropriate regional manager or department manager.

-Step 4 - Contact the Director, Brand and Stakeholder Engagement
+Step 4 - Contact the VP, Marketing & Community

-The Director, Brand and Stakeholder Engagement will direct your concern to the senior department manager or the Executive Leadership Team as appropriate for review and resolution.
+The VP, Marketing & Community will direct your concern to the senior department manager or the Executive Leadership Team as appropriate for review and resolution.

 One of the unique aspects of belonging to a credit union is that you have a say in how we do things.
 We truly value your viewpoint and want to hear from you.